Self-Supervised Audio-Visual Representation Learning with Relaxed Cross-Modal Synchronicity

 \subsection{Audio-Visual Representation Learning}

-Typically in multi-modal self-supervised learning, multiple networks are jointly trained on the same pretext tasks towards maximizing the mutual information between multiple data streams \cite{xdc,avid,avts,cliporder,wang2021self,khare2021self,siriwardhana2020multimodal}.
-Following, we briefly discuss some of the prior works \cite{avts,xdc,avid,cmacc} on audio-visual multi-modal representation learning.
-A multi-modal self-supervised task introduced in AVTS~\cite{avts}, leveraging the natural synergy between audio-visual data.
+Typically in multi-modal self-supervised learning, multiple networks are jointly trained on the pseudo tasks towards maximizing the mutual information between multiple data streams \cite{xdc,avid,avts,cliporder,wang2021self,khare2021self,siriwardhana2020multimodal}.
+Following, we briefly discuss some of the prior works \cite{avts,xdc,avid,cmacc} on audio-visual representation learning.
+A multi-modal self-supervised task is introduced in AVTS~\cite{avts}, leveraging the natural synergy between audio-visual data.
 The network is trained to distinguish whether the given audio and visual sequences are `in sync' or `out of sync'.
-The authors propose a two-stream network, where one stream receives audio as input and the other network is fed with the visual data.
-Next, audio and visual embeddings are fused at the end of the convolution layers, and the joint representations are used to minimize the contrastive loss.
-In XDC~\cite{xdc}, the authors introduce a framework to learn cross-modal representations through a self-labelling process.
-In XDC, cluster assignments obtained from the audio-visual representations are used as pseudo-labels to train the backbones.
-Specifically, the pseudo-labels computed from audio embeddings are used to train the visual backbone, while the pseudo-labels computed using visual embeddings are used to train the audio network.
-A self-supervised learning framework based on contrastive learning is proposed in AVID~\cite{avid}, to learn audio-visual representations from video.
-AVID performs instance discrimination as the pretext task.
-AVID~\cite{avid} redefines the notion of positive and negative pairs based on their similarity and dissimilarity in the feature space, followed by optimizing a noise contrastive estimator loss to learn multi-modal representations.
-This is different from AVTS~\cite{avts}, where audio-visual segments originated from the same samples are considered as positive pairs, and segments originated from different samples are considered as negative pairs.
+In XDC~\cite{xdc}, the authors introduce a framework to learn cross-modal representations through a self-labeling process.
+Specifically, cross-modal pseudo-labeling is performed where the pseudo-labels computed from audio embeddings are used to train the visual backbone, while the pseudo-labels computed using visual embeddings are used to train the audio network.
+A self-supervised learning framework based on contrastive learning is proposed in AVID~\cite{avid} to learn audio-visual representations from videos.
+AVID performs instance discrimination as the pretext task by maximizing the cross-modal agreement of the audio-visual segments in addition to visual similarity.
+Though earlier works focus on learning cross-modal relations while maintaining a tight synchronicity between the audio and visual data, our proposed framework also considers asynchronous cross-modal relationships in addition to the standard synchronous relations.